mel-project/docs.earendil.network/en/getting-started/config.md

         sosistab3: snake-before-antenna-toward-floor-stuff-frozen-power-avocado-retire-grunt-nation
       # TCP port this in_route listens at
       listen: 0.0.0.0:19999
-      # price config for this route, in nanoMELs
+      # price config for this route, in µMELs
       price_config:
         inbound_price: 5
         inbound_debt_limit: 50000